 Ceramic or porcelain tile is the most common type of flooring in bathrooms.
 These are super easy to clean and maintain.
-And, the best part is that you can use natural products such as vinegar.
+The best part is that you can use natural products such as vinegar.
 No more wheezing or toxic fumes!

 Tile, however, does have some trouble areas within a bathroom, and you must pay attention to these.
 Deep corners, grout lines and metal objects such as a trash can, can be cause for trouble.

 These areas might have mildew or mold, or soap scum.
 Beauty and hair products can also cause stains if you do your daily routine in front of the bathroom mirror.

 Cleaning the Bathroom Floor